-In this seminar, students will learn how to design material systems that orchestrate the flow of energy through buildings in novel ways.
-For these energy systems, the key to properly matching the grade of energy and reducing carbon intensity lies in designing heat-exchange devices that are in close thermal contact with the built environment.
-What is an energy system in architecture?
-Broadly, it is an element that contributes to the transfer, or conversion, of energy from one state to another.
-In this course, examples may be a personal comfort system, facade element, or the design of a building section.
+In this seminar, students learn to design energy systems that can orchestrate the flow of energy through buildings in novel ways.
+For these systems, the key to reducing carbon intensity lies in the design of heat-exchanging components in close thermal contact with freely available energy, found in the environment.
+What's an energy system in architecture?
+Broadly, it's an element that contributes to the transfer or conversion of energy from one state to another.
+In this course, examples of new energy systems may include a personal comfort system, facade element, or the design of a building section.

 The seminar is centered on design-led learning with lectures and hands-on workshops.
-Through semester-long projects focused on practical building applications and proof-of-concept experimentation, student teams will explore topics related to building systems and performance, material characterization and processes, experimental methods, and design optimization.
-To help facilitate student learning, teams will be organized around a series of related technologies, or themes, on which their projects will build.
-Throughout the semester, students will be asked to couple their designs to whole-building energy flows to understand the energetic, atmospheric, and life cycle potential of their energy systems.
+Through semester-long projects, focused on practical building applications and proof-of-concept experimentation, teams will explore topics related to building performance, material extraction, embodied carbon, and experimental methods.
+Each team will couple their designs with whole-building energy flows, to understand the atmospheric, social, and life-cycle potential of their chosen energy systems.

-From this seminar students should gain an advanced understanding of thermodynamics in buildings, analytical and computational modeling techniques for early design decisions, a deep understanding of experimental methods, prototyping, and analysis, as well as a novel understanding of how the thermal performance of energy systems can be a catalyst for design in the built environment.
+Overall, students will gain an advanced understanding of heat transfer in buildings, experimental methods, prototyping, as wells as analytical and computational modeling techniques for early design decisions.
+Likewise, teams will learn how the thermal performance of energy systems can be a catalyst for design in the built environment.

 ** Note, this year's seminar will team up with Mass Design Group to develop solutions for real-world problem spaces.